A-da-m/bot.js-commando/README.md

 - [Discord.js docs.](https://discord.js.org/#/docs/main/stable/general/welcome)
 - [Discord.js Guide](https://discordjs.guide/#/)

+# Bots that use this template
+- [Xan](https://discordbots.org/bot/464908578478620704) is based of this template, it's one of our bots.

 # Crediting
 If you are planning on using our template, please be kind and credit this repo. somewhere :heart: